ericho613/PouchDB-Traveller/README.md

 - Delete indexes
 - Etc…

-PouchDB Traveller was created with the 'pouchdb-node' package which uses LevelDB to store data files to disk.
+PouchDB Traveller was created with the 'pouchdb-node' package that uses LevelDB to store data files to disk.

 Currently runs with: